 If your listening habits call for more balm squad than Bomb Squad, that’s cool; I certainly won’t fault you for giving this one a pass.
 Perhaps July’s show will be closer to its usual self.
 All I know is that I had to get this episode out of my system.

-(You can listen via the embedded player just below in this post or on the Mixcloud website.)
+(You can listen via the embedded player just below in this post—if you don’t see it, try turning off your ad-blocker then reloading the page—or on the Mixcloud website.)